sbc100/regal/README.rst

 * NACL_SDK_ROOT needs to be set

-* NACL_LIBC=newlib is the default, specify glibc or pnacl as alternatives
+* TOOLCHAIN=newlib is the default, specify glibc/pnacl/clang-newlib as
+  alternatives

 Questions and Answers
 =====================